KalaayPT/Profit-Taker-Guide/content/miscellaneous/archive/untapped-potential.md

   NOT bugged things, it's things that are currently possible to do, but haven’t been used in a proper run for a time save.
 Ideally, this section becomes empty as these strats get used in world record runs or discredited.

+  Archived in June 2026 due to all strategies having become unviable.
 ---

 __Intentional 4/3 element shields:__